 - Aboriginal and Torres Strait Islander people

 - all children younger than five years of age

 - people with chronic medical conditions.

 Annual immunisation against the flu is recommended for all people from six months of age.
-Many people in the above groups are eligible for free flu vaccination each year (in autumn) under the National Immunisation Program and the Victorian government funded vaccine program for children aged six months to less than five years.
+Many people in the above groups are eligible for free flu vaccination each year (in autumn) under the National Immunisation Program.

 The vaccine is not 100 per cent effective but it does provide a high level of protection and can reduce symptoms in those still getting sick.